osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 <hr class="section-divider"/>

-Thanks to Javier Luque, Milton Lopez, Tudor Gîrba, Shalabh Chaturvedi, Marcel Wiher and Joël Franusic for their corrections and feedback on the draft of this post.
+Thanks to Javier Luque, [Milton López](https://twitter.com/miltonlopez_), [Tudor Gîrba](), Shalabh Chaturvedi, Marcel Wiher and Joël Franusic for their corrections and feedback on the draft of this post.

 ### References